yorickpeterse/nvim-pqf/README.md

 item, if this information is available.
 For example, when displaying diagnostics an item may start with `E` for an error, and `W` for a warning.

-These signs are taken from the `text` attribute of NeoVim's diagnostic signs.
+These signs and their highlight groups are taken from the `text` and `texthl` attributes of NeoVim's diagnostic signs.
 Refer to `:h diagnostic-signs` for more information, and details on how to override these signs.